Security for Information, Computing and Network Resources

 Each system must be capable of passing a test for vulnerabilities to hacker attacks and relaying of unsolicited email prior to being attached to K-State's information, computing and network resources.
 System testing will be the responsibility of the Departmental/Unit or University Security Officer.

 Password Policy: All passwords on any system, whether owned by K-State or by an individual, directly connected to Kansas State University network must adhere to the following standards when technically possible.
 This includes devices connected to the campus network with a direct wired connection, wireless, dial-in modem, remote access software (e.g., Windows Remote Desktop), use of a Virtual Private Network (VPN), and the like.
 This policy applies to all passwords - eID, system, user, database, application, etc. Any system that does not comply may have its network access blocked without prior notification.
-The password standards are maintained by the Vice Provost for Academic Services and Technology (VPAST) or designee.
-Exceptions must be approved by the VPAST or designee.
+The password standards are maintained by the CIO/Vice Provost for Information Technology Services (VP-ITS) or designee.
+Exceptions must be approved by the VPIT or designee.

 - Passwords must have a minimum of 7 characters.